Broccoli Tabbouleh Bowl with Lentils

 I’ll admit, I was both excited and a teensy tiny bit skeptical about this broccoli tabbouleh.
 Broccoli and lentils in my precious tabbouleh?
 Hmmm….

 Well, as I teach my kids, it’s important to try new things because after the first bite, I immediately placed this recipe in my regular meal prep rotation.
 I’ll be making it again, and I’ll be making it soon.
-It’s so yummy and Ben loved it too.
+It’s so yummy and Ben loves it too.

 Lindsay recommends topping this broccoli tabbouleh bowl with kefir yogurt and feta.
 I topped it with some plain Greek yogurt and feta the first time I ate it and the second time, I had it with no toppings.
 It was delicious both ways but I love the creamy tanginess the yogurt adds.